daraeats

 Let me know how it went when you made it! : )

-Debra Gellman
+3. Debra Gellman says

 My son and daughter-in-law devoured this salad.
 A huge hit!
 We’re savoring every scrumptious bite in my household.
 This salad is making a 3rd appearance tomorrow night at my book club.
 So simple, fresh, and utterly delicious.